shudipta/https-book-server/docs/reference/scanner_run.md

 ### Options inherited from parent commands

 ```
       --alsologtostderr                          log to standard error as well as files
+      --azure-container-registry-config string   Path to the file container Azure container registry configuration information.
-      --enable-analytics                 Send analytical events to Google Analytics (default true)
+      --enable-analytics                         Send usage events to Google Analytics (default true)
+      --google-json-key string                   The Google Cloud Platform Service Account JSON Key to use for authentication.
       --log_backtrace_at traceLocation           when logging hits line file:N, emit a stack trace (default :0)
       --log_dir string                           If non-empty, write log files in this directory
       --logtostderr                              log to standard error instead of files
       --stderrthreshold severity                 logs at or above this threshold go to stderr (default 2)
   -v, --v Level                                  log level for V logs
       --vmodule moduleSpec                       comma-separated list of pattern=N settings for file-filtered logging
 ```

 ### SEE ALSO